How to Write a Management Essay: Tips and Framework

 Porter’s Five Forces

 Michael Porter’s Five Forces framework (1979, Harvard Business School) analyzes the competitive dynamics of an industry through five structural factors: the threat of new entrants, the bargaining power of suppliers, the bargaining power of buyers, the threat of substitute products or services, and the intensity of rivalry among existing competitors.
-Porter argued that these five forces collectively determine the profitability potential of any industry, and that strategic positioning means finding a stance within this competitive environment that allows a firm to earn above-average returns.
-In a management essay, Porter’s Five Forces is applied when analyzing a company’s competitive strategy, evaluating an industry’s attractiveness, or examining why some firms consistently outperform others in the same market.
-Mastering Porter’s Five Forces for essay writing requires understanding not just the five factors but how they interact and how they change with industry disruption.
-Porter’s 2008 update of the framework in Harvard Business Review is the most current version to cite.
+Porter argued that these five forces collectively determine the profitability potential of any industry.
+In a management essay, Porter’s Five Forces is applied when analyzing a company’s competitive strategy or evaluating an industry’s attractiveness.

 SWOT Analysis

 SWOT analysis — Strengths, Weaknesses, Opportunities, Threats — is the most commonly applied strategic management framework in both academic essays and professional practice.
-Developed through work at the Stanford Research Institute in the 1960s and 1970s, SWOT provides a structured way to evaluate an organization’s internal capabilities (Strengths and Weaknesses) against its external environment (Opportunities and Threats).
-In a management essay, SWOT is most effective when used not as a simple four-box list but as an analytical tool that connects internal and external factors through strategic logic — SO strategies (using strengths to capture opportunities), ST strategies (using strengths to counter threats), WO strategies (addressing weaknesses to capture opportunities), and WT strategies (minimizing weaknesses to avoid threats).
-SWOT analysis in marketing case studies shows how the framework is applied in real organizational contexts rather than as an abstract exercise.
-PESTLE analysis is complementary to SWOT — together they provide both external and internal environmental analysis.
+In a management essay, SWOT is most effective when used not as a simple four-box list but as an analytical tool that connects internal and external factors through strategic logic — SO strategies, ST strategies, WO strategies, and WT strategies.

 Leadership Theories